ryan-haskell/elm-3d/README.md

 # **@ryan-haskell/elm-3d**
-A package for making 3D experiences in Elm
+A package for making 3D games and apps in Elm

 ## **Local installation**